firxworx/op-ansible-device-automation/README.md

-# \[ olivia-party \] olivia-hardware-ansible
+# \[ olivia-party \] op-ansible-device-automation

-## Automated configuration of touchscreen kiosks

-The [Ansible](https://www.ansible.com/) roles + playbooks in this repository automate the configuration of commodity PC/SoC/SBC hardware to become hackable and extensible browser-based touchscreen kiosks.

-The code is well-commented and released under open source license so that it may be extended in support of a wide range of potential use-cases.

-Features:

-- Chromium is started in kiosk-mode alongside a number of cli tweaks that "lock" the user into the web app
+Automate the configuration and deployment of _OP Accessibility Devices_ (OPADs): hackable web kiosks that provide a foundaton for creating customized tools and toys for users with physical disabilities.

+This repo is part of the Olivia Party (OP) Accessibility Project.

+The [Ansible](https://www.ansible.com/)-driven automations found in this repo will transform commodity PC's and low-cost boards into linux-based devices with user interfaces provided via local web applications run by the [Chromium](https://chromium.org) web browser.

+Many parts of this project are readily transferable to commercial applications.
+You are free to use and modify the code as you wish under the terms of the permissive Apache 2.0 open source license.
+Use at your own risk!

+## Feature Summary

+OPAD operates like a web kiosk and boots directly into the web application that serves as its UI (you can also boot directly to the URL of any website).

+- Connect touchscreens, joysticks, keyboards, and custom-built input devices via USB
+- Out-of-the-box support for audio and text-to-speech, including the HTML5 speech synthesis API
+- Create hardware-accelerated 3D interfaces and experiences using WebGL and the latest browser capabilities
+- Take advantage of broad support for Bluetooth, WiFi, and other options for connectivity thanks to Ubuntu Linux

+Special considerations:

+- Touchscreen users are "locked" into the interface: users cannot smudge or swipe out nor can they activate menus from the browser or OS
-- Minimal footprint install consisting of xserver + Chromium; graphical environments such as gdm3 are omitted to save on resources
+- The combination of xserver + Chromium that runs the UI has a smaller footprint and requires less resources vs. heavier-weight linux graphical environments like gdm3
-- The configured device supports USB input devices (joysticks, keyboards, etc), audio output, and text-to-speech

-A number of blog articles and forum threads exist that detail how to configure linux-based SBC's such as Raspberry Pi to become web kiosks.
-This project implements a recipe that works, and thanks to ansible, it is executable via a single command.

-## Introduction

-This repository is home to the documentation and configuration of hardware devices related to the [OliviaParty](https://olivia.party) project.
-The project aims to enable the creation of cost-effective custom accessibility solutions for users with disabilities.

-One of the project's working hardware prototypes is a kiosk-like device that enables a user with severe physical disabilities to interact with a custom web application using inputs that include a touchscreen, joystick, and buttons.

-The OliviaParty device boots directly into a custom web application (URL) run by the open-source [Chromium](https://www.chromium.org/) web browser started in _kiosk mode_.

-A number of additional configuration tweaks are implemented that disable various features and behaviours of Chromium that might interfere with the kiosk use-case.
-For example, the _swipe to go forward or back_ feature is disabled because it risks disrupting gesture-support implemented by web apps, and because it increases the risk that a user can "break out" of the kiosk UI.
+You are free to customize the configuration to suit your use case.

 ## Supported Hardware

 The ansible playbooks as-implemented should broadly support intel-based devices running a clean server installation of the free linux-based [Ubuntu](https://ubuntu.com/) 20.04 LTS or 22.04 LTS operating system.

+Most modern touch screens are supported by Ubuntu running on PC.
+In most cases, no special drivers are required to use typical touch screens with video input and USB output.
+The OS will recognize touchscreens connected via USB as pointing devices and will treat them similar to a USB mouse.

+Display orientation, resolution, and more can be changed by customizing the x server configuration.
+Search for resources related to xorg.conf for more information, and refer to xserver role in `roles/xserver`.
+Be careful to ensure your configuration reflects the capabilities of your display as it is possible to cause damage to your hardware in certain cases.

-Additional architectures, hardware profiles, and/or software can be supported with additional customization.
+Additional architectures, hardware profiles, and/or software can be supported with additional customization of the ansible roles and playbooks in this repo.

-### Project Hardware Profile
+### Tested Hardware Profiles

-The specific hardware run by this project is as follows:
+The ansible playbook in this repo has been executed successfully on the following hardware.

+Computers:

+- Lenovo ThinkCentre Tiny PC with Intel i5-6500T CPU
-- [UP Board](https://up-board.org/) x86 single-board-computer (SBC) powered by Intel Atom
+- [UP Board](https://up-board.org/) x86 single-board-computer (SBC) with Intel Atom CPU

+Input devices:

-- ASUS touchscreen w/ HDMI + USB interfaces that identifies itself to the OS as "ELON Touchscreen" and runs at 1366x768 resolution
+- ASUS touchscreen w/ HDMI + USB interfaces
+  - This particular display was identified by the OS as "ELON Touchscreen" and runs at 1366x768 resolution
 - Generic USB external audio adapter with advertised support for Linux
 - Generic USB joystick/gamepad controller with an arcade-style Joystick and buttons
 - Generic USB mouse + keyboard (optional)

-No special drivers are required to use this particular touch screen.
-The OS recognizes it as a pointing device when connected via USB (similar to a USB mouse).
-The touchscreen is used is in landscape orientation.
-Portrait orientation can be supported by further customizing the x server configuration.
+- Low-cost USB WiFi dongle with advertised support for Linux

 ## About Ansible

-Ansible is a popular free and open-source IT automation platform that enables hardware configurations to be defined in a clean and declarative yaml-based syntax that provides the benefit of self-documenting code.
+Ansible is a popular free and open-source IT automation platform that enables hardware configurations to be defined in a declarative and clean yaml-based syntax that delivers the benefit of self-documenting code.

 The Ansible software can be installed Win/Mac/Linux computers to enable them to serve as a _control node_ capable of executing playbooks against an _inventory_ of target devices.
 Ansible connects to the target devices using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).